oozcitak/xmlbuilder2/docs/index.md

 ```
 `create` function is exported by the module, and it creates and returns a blank XML document node, `ele` function creates and returns an element node and `up` function returns its parent element node.
 You can think of `up` as the closing tag of its element node. `doc` function returns the document node of the XML document.
 Finally, the `end` function converts the XML document into its string representation. `end` can convert into other formats as explained [here](serialization.html).

+{% capture cb_note %}
-_Note:_ You may have noticed that the `up` calls for the `"baz"` and `"root"` elements were omitted in the above example.
+  You may have noticed that the `up` calls for the `"baz"` and `"root"` elements were omitted in the above example.
 This is possible because the `doc` function can be called from anywhere in the document tree.
 The same is true for the `root` function; it returns the root element node and be called from anywhere in the document.
+{% endcapture %}
+{% include note.html content=cb_note %}

 ___